Certificate in Hospital & Acute Care for Nurse Practitioners

 This 6-week course will focus on gastroenterology, nutrition, mobility, hematology, sepsis and shock.

-7 week course
+6 week online course

 Delivery ModeAll courses will be via distance education, offered through the University of Toronto Learning Portal – QUERCUS.
 Each week, participants will be expected to view e-learning modules, review required readings and resources, and actively engage with learning activities that will focus on application of learning.
 Learning activities and assignments/examinations will provide opportunity to apply learnings and receive feedback.
 It is anticipated that participants can expect to allocate approximately 5 hours a week for completion of a module.